ember-cli/ember-cli.github.io/_posts/2013-04-04-deployments.md

   });
 {% endhighlight %}

-the asset URLs will not use `rootURL` and will be like `https://cdn.example.com/assets/vendor-3b1b39893d8e34a6d0bd44095afcd5c4.js`.
+the asset URLs will not use `rootURL` and will instead be:
+`https://cdn.example.com/assets/vendor-3b1b39893d8e34a6d0bd44095afcd5c4.js`.

 As of version 2.7, `baseURL` is deprecated and `rootURL` should be used instead.
 See this [blog post](http://emberjs.com/blog/2016/04/28/baseURL.html) for more details.

-<a id="deploy-content-security-policy"></a>

-### Content security policy
+### Content Security Policy

 For those interested in enhanced security for their web application, they should consider the setting up a content-security policy even for development.
-That way security violations can be discovered immediately, rather then in production.
+That way security violations can be discovered immediately, rather than in production.

-For more information, see the [ember-cli-content-security-policy readme.]( https://github.com/rwjblue/ember-cli-content-security-policy)
+For more information, see the [`ember-cli-content-security-policy` README.]( https://github.com/rwjblue/ember-cli-content-security-policy)

 ### Deploying an HTTPS server using Nginx on a Unix/Linux/MacOSx machine